Tom-stack3/stocksReminder/README.md

 ## Setup:
 ### App.config
-Before running the program, you need to edit the [App.config](/stocksReminder/App.config).
+Before running the program, you will need to edit the [App.config](/stocksReminder/App.config).
 It will look like this:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>